top of page

 about me

-image by Anna E. Henderson
+Image by Anna E. Henderson

 Born in Los Angeles and raised across shifting homes after her parents' divorce, Rose developed a deep appreciation for storytelling that embraces nuance, abstraction, and collaboration.
 Her style leans into bold visual experimentation, often merging music, movement, and layered imagery to evoke feelings that resist traditional narrative.

-At NYU, she created Color My Grey Street and her senior thesis, The Music Coma, now in post-production and being developed into a feature.
+At NYU, she created Color My Grey Street and her senior thesis, The Music Coma, a feature film set for completion in 2026. â€‹â€‹â€‹â€‹

-image by Milan Furtado
+Image by Milan Furtado

 She was also awarded grants from the NYU Clive Davis Institute and the Lancer Family